Lemoncode/svelte-workshop/01-binding-color-picker/README.md

 npm install
 ```

-- Let's create a subfolder that will hold all the color picker
+- Let's create a subfolder that will hold components and inside of it a
+new one that will hold all the color picker
   components.

 ```bash